carpentries/instructor-training/episodes/05-memory.md

 Because short-term memory is limited, we can support learners by not flooding their short term memory with too many separate pieces of information.
 Does this mean we should teach fewer concepts?
-Well, yes, but this is not the only tool in our toolbox.
+Yes!
+However, this is not the only tool in our toolbox.
-We can also assist by providing strategies and exercises to help them form the connections that will a) support them in holding more things in short-term memory at once and b) begin to move some concepts into long-term memory.
+We can also assist by providing strategies and exercises to help them form the connections that will a) support them in holding more things in short-term memory at once and b) begin to *consolidate* some concepts, moving them into long-term memory.

 ### Chunking